Atascadero State Hospital

-Atascadero State Hospital later underwent renovations, with a few patients being transferred to Coalinga State Hospital.
-Eventually, the court mandated that the institution reduce its use of restraints and medications, which made the hospital significantly more dangerous to work at.
+A few patients were transferred to Coalinga State Hospital while Atascadero underwent renovations.
+The court eventually mandated the institution reduce its us of restraints and medications, which made the facility into a significantly more dangerous working environment.

 Rumors have circulated about Atascadero State Hospital being haunted as a result of the homicides and violence.
 However, there is very little information about the paranormal activity.

 In Terminator 2: Judgement Day, Sarah Connor is sent to “Pescadero State Hospital,” a mental hospital based heavily upon Atascadero State Hospital.

 Radio host Phil Hendrie’s fictional character, Herb Sewell, was a former patient at the hospital.

 The hospital is referred to in the film The Grifters as the place where Cole was sent after his mental breakdown.